elkablo/time2posix/README.md

 time2posix
 ==========

-POSIX timestamps compatibility library for glibc/linux system which uses *right timestamp* (with leap seconds)
+POSIX timestamps compatibility library for glibc/linux systems which use *right timestamp* (with leap seconds) on system clock

 # WTF?